 - By 1964, American Olean had hundreds of employees, all of whom were at risk for asbestos exposure.
 Also at risk were all the workers in construction, renovations, and other industries that used Olean products.

 - In 1988, flooring company Armstrong bought Olean from National Gypsum for $330 million.
 Dal-Tile acquired Olean in 1995.
 In 2012, Dal-Tile shut down the original plant in Olean and moved most of its production to Gettysburg, Pennsylvania.

 Today the company is known just as American Olean.
 It is a brand of Dal-Tile flooring, a subsidiary of Mohawk Industries, one of the largest flooring companies in the world.

 The purchase by National Gypsum in 1958 began American Olean’s use of asbestos in its products.
 National Gypsum already made many products with asbestos.
 In tile and related products, asbestos added strength, durability, insulation, and fireproofing.

 - Flooring adhesives

 - Cement board

-Who Is at Risk for Exposure?
+Who Was at Risk for Exposure from American Olean?